Micha-L-Davis/Micha-L-Davis.github.io/reading-notes/code-401.md

 Expressions are embedded inside JSX elements using `{`curly braces`}`.
 Any JavaScript expression can be included this way.

 The element is the smallest building block of a React app.
 React components are typically made of a group of elements.
 Elements are rendered in the HTML element where the 'root' id is set.
 Elements are immutable: once rendered, it cannot be changed.
 A new instance must be rendered if a change is desired.

+---

+# `useState()` Hook

+## Making Sense of Hooks

+* Hooks are meant to solve the problem of being unable to break down complex components due to their stateful logic.
+* They allow us to organize logic inside a component into ["reusable, isolated units"](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889#why-hooks)
+* This makes it possible to share stateful logic between components without containing the logic within a class.

+## Using the State Hook

+* Normally, you couldn't keep state in a function.
+The useState() hook allows you to access React state within a function.
+* `useSttate(initialState)` returns an array with two items: a variable with a value equal to the current (or initial) state value and a function for setting the state value.

+---